 Want to explore Denver on two wheels?
 Good call.
 Denver bike trails are awesome, and Denver bike rentals are easier to find than ever.
-Denver bike trails are awesome.

 Well, that and the legalized marijuana (laughs anxiously, eyes darting side to side).

-To help you discover some of these fantastic rides, we here at Spinlister have put together a list of 6 of our favorite Denver bike trails, along with accompanying maps and photo-rich articles.
+To help you discover some of these fantastic rides, we here at Spinlister have put together a list of six of our favorite Denver bike trails, along with accompanying maps and photo-rich articles.
 After all, in a city with this much cycling potential, it would be a shame not to experience them for yourself.

 CHERRY CREEK TRAIL